Microsoft/azure-docs.pt-pt/articles/active-directory/develop/tutorial-v2-ios.md

 ## <a name="for-macos-only-configure-app-sandbox"></a>Somente para macOS, configure a área restrita do aplicativo

-1. Vá para as configurações do projeto do Xcode > **guia** > recursos**área restrita do aplicativo**
+1. Vá para a guia Configurações do projeto do Xcode > a **aba recursos** > **área restrita do aplicativo**
 2. Selecione a caixa **de seleção conexões de saída (cliente)** .

 ## <a name="create-your-apps-ui"></a>Criar a interface do usuário do seu aplicativo

-Agora, crie uma interface do usuário que inclua um botão para chamar a API de Microsoft Graph, outra para sair e uma exibição de texto para ver alguma saída adicionando o seguinte código `ViewController`à classe:
+Agora, crie uma interface do usuário que inclua um botão para chamar a API de Microsoft Graph, outra para sair e uma exibição de texto para ver alguma saída adicionando o seguinte código à classe `ViewController`:

 ### <a name="ios-ui"></a>interface do usuário do iOS